Review: American Express Platinum Card

 Quick Facts

-Welcome Offer: Earn 80,000 Membership Rewards points after spending $8,000 in 6 months.
+Welcome Offer: Earn up to 175,000 Membership Rewards points after spending $8,000 in 6 months.

 Points Earned: American Express Membership Rewards which transfers to 20 different airline and hotel partners.
 Or you can use your points for a statement credit at a value of .6 cents per point or 1 cent per point on flights and .7 cents per point on other travel.